 Today, installed offshore wind capacity totals approximately 29 GW worldwide.
 Thus, the offshore wind industry may see a fifty-fold growth over the next three decades.

-The world needs rapid and comprehensive innovation, investment and expansion of offshore wind value chains and Norway has what it takes to get there, according to Arne Eik, offshore wind business development manager at Equinor.
+The world needs rapid and comprehensive innovation, investment and expansion of offshore wind value chains and Norway has what it takes to get there, according to Arne Eik, Offshore Wind Project Director at Equinor.

 “In a nutshell, Norway’s advantage lies in its unique reservoir of experience, skills and knowledge related to building things at sea.”